-- 2016: Daniel Ung, ICRAR/Curtin University, Perth, Australia, “Embedded Element Pattern Beam Model for Murchison Widefield Array”
+- 2016: Daniel Ung, ICRAR/Curtin University, Perth, Australia, “Embedded Element Pattern Beam Model for Murchison Widefield Array”.
+Honorable mention was made of Montaha Bouezzeddine from RheinMain University of Applied Science, in Germany.

 - 2014: Gastón E. Pérez from the National Technical University in Buenos Aires, Argentina (Universidad Tecnológica Nacional, Facultad Regional Buenos Aires).
 Honourable mention was made of Ekaterina Auerbach from Tufts University in Medford, Massachusetts, USA.